html { font-size: ... }.

 px = rem × root_font_size

 The browser default root font size is 16px, so 1rem = 16px.
-If your CSS sets html { font-size: 62.5%; } (a common trick to make math easier), the root becomes 10px and 1rem = 10px — change the root font size input above to 10.
+If your CSS sets html { font-size: 62.5%; }, the root becomes 10px and 1rem = 10px — change the root font size input above to match your project.

 When to still use px

-• Box shadows — Same reason: shadow blur and offset feel more natural in absolute units.
+1pxborder maps to 1 device pixel; a0.0625remborder can render fuzzy on scaled screens. - Box shadows — Shadow blur and offset feel more predictable in absolute units.

-• Iconography sizing — When an icon must match a fixed pixel grid (favicon, app icon), px is appropriate.
+pxbreakpoints are common and acceptable;emis recommended for zoom-awareness but not universal. - Fixed-size icons — When an icon must match a pixel grid (favicon, app icon),

 The 62.5% pattern